mistivia/bamboo-lisp/Readme.md

 ## Drawbacks

 To keep simplicity, Bamboo Lisp is a VERY SLOW tree-walking interpreter.
-The performance is similar to other small Lisp interpreters like TinyScheme or very early Emacs Lisp, which is only 1/5 to 1/10 that of Python.
+The performance is similar to other small Lisp interpreters like TinyScheme or very early Emacs Lisp, which is only 1/5 to 1/10 that of modern Python.

 ## Build